Table of Contents

 - Timeframe charts are also essential to consider while trading with Pin Bars.
 Ideally, 4-hour timeframes are much better than 5-minute timeframes.
 Daily timeframes can also be regarded as suitable.

-- The tip of the Pin Bar is always pointing opposite to which the trend is expected to turn in direction.
+- The tip of the bar points in the ointing direction opposite to the trend, which is the expected direction.
 Thus, a bearish pin bar has its tail pointing upwards, while a bullish pin bar has its tail pointing downwards.

 - Always compare the length of the Pin Bar wick with the previous price trends.
 It may be a fake Pin Bar if it does not exceed it.